 This will help eliminate some of the fussing and whining when it comes time for chores.
 Plus, it will give my oldest a break from some of the chores his younger siblings can easily help with more.

 All ages can help with chores, whether young or old.
 The point is to teach your kids that helping is part of family life and living together.
 We only have four children, but these days that is a “large family,” and large families must work together to keep a house running smoothly.

-The PDFs below are some ideas of chores your kids can do at various ages.
+The PDFs below are some ideas of kid chores that they can do at various ages.
 Of course, you will need to adjust them to fit your family needs and the ability of your child(ren).
-However, I highly recommend you not underestimate your child(ren).
+However, I highly recommend that you do not underestimate your child(ren).
 They are capable of doing these chores at these ages, even if they require some help.

 Click the button below to get started!
-You’ll download a 2 page list of chores sorted by age as well as a free chore chart (it’s an editable PDF…fancy!).
+You’ll download a 2 page list of chores for children sorted by age as well as a free chore chart (it’s an editable PDF…fancy!).

 Of course, my kids don’t do everything on this list each day or even week, but it gives us a starting point and chores to rotate through so they know how to do everything appropriate for their age level.
 And we do adjust these items, taking in to account the responsibility and capability of each child.
 Our 4-year-old isn’t the most gentle, so we don’t let her unload dishes unless they’re plastic, for instance.
 Use your own judgement, you know your children best.